Adele Lewisohn Lehman: Personal life

-On November 25, 1901, she married Arthur Lehman (1873–1936), son of Babette (née Newgass) and Mayer Lehman.
+On November 25, 1901, she married banker Arthur Lehman (1873–1936), son of Babette (née Newgass) and Mayer Lehman.
 Arthur belonged to the prominent Lehman family: his father was a co-founder of Lehman Brothers; brother Herbert H. Lehman, was a former governor and senator of New York; another brother, Irving Lehman, was a former judge of the New York state court of appeals.

 Together they had three daughters: Dorothy Lehman Bernhard (1904–1969), Helen Lehman Buttenwieser (1905–1989), and Frances Lehman Loeb (1906–1996).

 Lehman died of a cerebral hemorrhage on August 11, 1965, at her home in Purchase, New York.

 Lehman belonged to Temple Emanu-El in Manhattan.

 All of the families marrying each daughter of Adele and Arthur Lehman (the Bernhards, the Buttenweisers, and the Loebs) were as well, members of famed Temple Emanu-El.
 She was also a championship tennis player havong won thirty-eight competitions.

 Lehman and her husband collected paintings, decorative arts, bronzes, ceramics, and tapestries from the 14th to 20th centuries.
 Their collection consisted of Italian primitives, and works by Henry Raeburn, Jean Baptiste Greuze, Francesco Guardi, Corneille de Lyon, Claude Lorrain, Gustave Courbet, Jan van Goyen, Aert van der Neer, Aelbert Cuyp, Jacob Isaacksz van Ruisdael, and Thomas Lawrence.
 After the death of her husband, she continued to expand her collection purchasing works by Van Gogh, Rousseau, Paul Gauguin, Renoir, Eugène Boudin, Odilon Redon, Georges Seurat, Paul Signac, Édouard Vuillard, Matisse, Derain, Whistler, Childe Hassam, and Degas.
 Upon her death, she left much of her collection to the Metropolitan Museum of Art and the Fogg Museum.